jakubjaniec/vibe-travels/README.md

 - **Backend:** Supabase (PostgreSQL, Authentication, and logging).
 - **AI Integration:** Openrouter.ai for accessing a variety of AI models to generate travel plans.
 - **CI/CD & Hosting:** GitHub Actions for continuous integration/deployment and DigitalOcean for hosting via Docker.
+- **Testing:** Vitest and React Testing Library for unit/integration tests, Playwright for E2E testing, and Lighthouse for performance testing.

 ## Getting Started Locally